fbaube/wasm-go-starter/README.md

 # Gopher starter kit for CLI WebAssembly

-Build an HTTP server written in Go, compile it to WebAssembly, and run it in `wasmtime`.
+Deploy an HTTP server provided by a *WebAssembly component*, and then use Go (in the form of `tinygo`) to process its incoming HTTP requests.

 These instructions use some handy free tools from [wasmCloud](https://wasmcloud.com).